- You can afford beautiful, healthy teeth without financial burdens.

 Tariffs without limits for annual reimbursement

-You should choose a tariff without limits for annual reimbursement, as such limits can quickly exceed for larger treatments.
+You should choose a tariff without limits for annual reimbursement, as such limits can quickly be exceeded for larger treatments.

 Tariffs without limits for dentures and material and laboratory costs